 As cybersecurity is becoming a strong FDA focus with specific requirements around static and dynamic code analysis, engineers must automate those practices and integrate them into existing development workflows.
 In this guest blog, Auriga’s Andrey Shastin shares some tricks from the trade.

 At Auriga, we’ve been delivering many software development projects for medical devices for almost 2 decades — from relatively simple blood glucose meters to more complex systems such as infusion pumps, patient monitors, and lung ventilation units.
-Implementing static and dynamic code analysis practices and deploying them on these projects is an integral part of our process, and here, I’ll share some tips from our practical experience and challenges.
+Implementing static and dynamic code analysis practices and deploying them on these projects is an integral part of our process, and here, I’ll discuss static vs dynamic code analysis and share some tips from our practical experience and challenges.

 Static analysis is a practice of automatically checking compliance with well-known coding guidelines (i.e. MISRA, CERT, AUTOSAR, JSF) and detecting potential bugs such as null pointer dereferencing, division by zero, and buffer overflows.
 Modern static analysis tools also complement the traditional code review practice by reducing the manual effort by at least 30%.

 In most cases, the first run of a static analysis tool against your current code will show thousands of errors (we’ve encountered even 20,000+ on the first run), which can of course be incredibly overwhelming, as it seems like it would take years to fix all of them.
 So here are some tips from our experts to cope with the problem.

 Disciplined development teams usually compile with –Wall and –Werror (in GCC), or /Wall /WX (in Visual Studio), or using similar options in other compilers.
 Fixing compiler warnings is an easy and inexpensive way to prepare for static analysis execution.
 We have seen that reviewing the output of your compiler in a “paranoid” mode can reduce the overall volume of static analysis violations.